Dozodouzo/supybot-git/README.md

 ```

 These variables can be manipulated using the @config command in the same way.
 NOTE!
-After modifying the variables use `@reload git` to make them effective.
+After modifying the variables use `@reload Git` to make them effective.

 It's possible to edit the config file "by hand" as described in documentation
 for @config.
 However, structural changes is better done by `repoadd` and